ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/03-AVL-tree.md

 (AVL stands for its inventors, Georgy Adelson-Velsky and Evgenii Landis.)

 Tree nodes in AVL trees store an additional property, their *balance factor*.
-This is not really a “factor” (it has nothing to do with multiplication), but rather the difference of height between the right and the left subtree:
+This is not really a "factor" (it has nothing to do with multiplication), but rather the difference of height between the right and the left subtree:

-- BF(N) = balance factor of N = height(N.right) – height(N.left)
+- BF(N) = balance factor of N = height(N.right) -- height(N.left)

 AVL trees ensure that they are balanced, by enforcing the following *invariant*:

-- –1 ≤ BF(N) ≤ 1 for all nodes N in the tree
+- --1 ≤ BF(N) ≤ 1 for all nodes N in the tree

-Note that this doesn’t mean that AVL trees are perfectly balanced.
+Note that this doesn't mean that AVL trees are perfectly balanced.
 But this invariant guarantees that the height of the tree is never more than 1.44 times the height of a perfectly balanced binary search tree.
 (Side note: 1.44 is not $\sqrt{2}$, but instead $1/\log_2(\phi)$.)
 The exact constant is (as always when it comes to complexity) not important, but what it says is that the maximum height of an AVL tree is $O(\log(n))$ where $n$ is its size.

 When we draw AVL trees we usually write the balance factor beside each node.
 Here are two balanced AVL trees representing the same set {A,B,C,D,E,F,G}: